 We have a full photo gallery and the Subaru press release after the jump.

 SUBARU BRZ is a rear-wheel drive sports car featuring the Horizontally-Opposed Boxer engine.
 It was developed as a joint-project between Subaru and Toyota Motor Corporation, to bring to the world a sports car with superior steering response and driving pleasure that everyone can experience.
 The Subaru Boxer engine in the BRZ was positioned even lower than other Subaru models so that the BRZ has one of the lowest possible centers of gravity on the market today.
 This low center of gravity produces astonishing handling character and combined with a light-weight chassis BRZ realizes Subaru’s aim for “Pure Handling Delight” — the driving experience taken to a new level.
+With a car as fantastic as this, if you ended up in a car accident it would be a good idea to have some legal advice.
+A friend recently had learned how to deal with their car accident.
+He went onto say that Houston’s car accident problem in his area is becoming such an issue that it is imperative to have legal aid when on the roads.
+But I digress.

 The product concept of BRZ is “Pure Handling Delight.”
 The Horizontally-Opposed Boxer engine has inherent qualities of low center of gravity, lightweight, and compactness.
 These attributes are maximized by placing this engine even lower and closer to the center of the chassis.
 These factors contributed to BRZ’s low center of gravity — one of the lowest possible.
 The BRZ is a fun sports car that any driver can enjoy driving with peace of mind.